Q. What is Schuylkill Gives?

 Q. Can I make donations via a mobile device?

 Yes!
-Simply visit https://www.schuylkillgives.com on your mobile device.
+Simply visit schuylkillgives.com on your mobile device.

 Q. Can I pre-schedule a donation for Schuylkill Gives?

-You cannot pre-schedule your Schuylkill Gives gift, but you may make a donation to a participating nonprofit before or after Schuylkill Gives.
-In order for your donation to be counted towards prize incentives awarded on Schuylkill Gives it must be made between noon May 11 and noon May 12, 2022.
+You cannot pre-schedule your Schuylkill Gives gift, but you may make a donation to a participating nonprofit before or after the Schuylkill Gives.
+In order for your donation to be counted towards prize incentives awarded on Schuylkill Gives it must be made between midnight at 11:59 p.m. on May 10-11, 2023.

 Q. What is state charitable solicitation registration?

 Nonprofits are held to a high standard of government regulation and public scrutiny.
 And that is with good reason!
 Eligible 501(c) nonprofits are exempt from federal corporate taxes and have access to public funding.
 These benefits are not typically available to for-profit businesses, so laws are in place to protect the public and ensure nonprofits do not abuse their financial advantages.
 The IRS and states all have requirements for nonprofits.

 Q. Why is state charitable solicitation registration compliance important?

 While 501(c) nonprofits receive key financial benefits, the penalties for noncompliance can be serious.
 The IRS can revoke a nonprofit’s tax exemption and impose fines that can accrue daily.
 The states can administratively dissolve a nonprofit corporation and levy steep financial penalties.
 Perhaps worst of all, an organization can lose out on a grant or large donation because it has not kept itself in good standing.